keystonejs/keystone/docs/quick-start/getting-started.md

 ## Requirements

-Before we start, make sure your computer or server meets the following requirements:
+Before we start, check that your computer or server meets the following requirements:

 - [Node.js](https://nodejs.org/) >= 10.x: Node.js is a server platform which runs JavaScript.